 Meredith et al (2015) Kv1 channels and neural processing in vestibular calyx afferents.
 J Neurosci 9 85 PMID: 26082693

 Do you know of a great paper that uses CP 339818 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!